incident-io/terraform-provider-incident/docs/resources/workflow.md

 Required:

 - `condition_groups` (Attributes Set) Groups of prerequisite conditions.
-All conditions in at leasy one group must be met (see [below for nested schema](#nestedatt--expressions--operations--branches--returns--condition_groups))
+All conditions in at least one group must be met (see [below for nested schema](#nestedatt--expressions--operations--branches--returns--condition_groups))
 - `result` (Attributes) The result assumed if the condition groups are met (see [below for nested schema](#nestedatt--expressions--operations--branches--returns--result))

 <a id="nestedatt--expressions--operations--branches--returns--condition_groups"></a>